Bogdanp/dramatiq/docs/source/guide.rst

 Message Retries
 ---------------

-As mentioned in the error handling section, Dramatiq automatically retries failures with exponential backoff.
+As mentioned in the error handling section, Remoulade automatically retries failures with exponential backoff.

 You can specify how failures should be retried on a per-actor basis.